 The Cleveland Clinic Health Benefit Program (HBP) continually updates members about new initiatives or changes regarding their health plan coverage.
-It is our goal to do this through the My EHP Health Connection newsletter, and through our website.
+It is our goal to do this through the My EHP Health Connection newsletter, through our website, and through the centralized ONE HR Service Center available during business hours.
+See the Quick Reference Guide on page 9 for appropriate contact information.